 It is only possible to ask for the time limits to be reduced in exceptional circumstances, for example, a party to the marriage is terminally ill and wishes to divorce before passing away.

 It is often advisable to postpone applying for the final order until any financial proceedings have concluded as it can affect your rights to live in the family home, pensions, or other issues relating to joint finances.
 If your spouse is uncooperative or there are complications resolving the finances, the divorce could take much longer.

 A religious divorce may dissolve a religious marriage.
 However, to end a legal marriage in England and Wales, you must obtain a legal divorce, through the courts.

 Divorces which take place overseas are not automatically legally recognised in England and Wales.
-This means that a divorce can be valid in the country where it took place, but it will not necessarily be recognised in England and Wales.
+A divorce can be valid in the country where it took place, but it will not necessarily be recognised in England and Wales.
 This means you may still be married and if you remarry before you legally end your first marriage, the second marriage would be void.
-You would also be guilty of bigamy which is a civil and criminal offence.
+You would also be guilty of bigamy which is an offence.
 The rules recognising overseas divorces are complex and vary depending on which country your divorce took place in.
 Because of this, we strongly advise that you seek legal advice from a solicitor.